Write resumes right: A brief guide to what matters most

 What does a resume of substance avoid?
 Obvious exaggeration, empty generalization, vague job descriptions and routine statements that appear on the majority of resumes.

-so how do you ground your resume in substance?
+how do you ground your resume in substance?

 - provide helpful context

-- provide rich detail
+- illustrate through rich detail